bayreuth-politics/R24/docs/RMarkdown.markdown

  Here you find useful resources and tutorials for _R Markdown_:

-Having a look at the [R Markdown Cheat Sheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/rmarkdown-2.0.pdf) is a good way to learn about markdown.
-Note that there are also great general R Tutorials on [RStudio.Cloud](https://rstudio.cloud/learn/primers/) as well as helpful [Cheat Sheets](https://rstudio.cloud/learn/cheat-sheets), which come in very handy.
+This R Markdown [Tutorials](https://rmarkdown.rstudio.com/lesson-1.html) as well as this hands-on [Tutorial](https://www.markdowntutorial.com/) are also highly recommended to get into R Markdown.
+Having a look at the [R Markdown Cheat Sheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/rmarkdown-2.0.pdf) is a good way to get used to the synatx and find basic commands whenever needed.

 __R Markdown Example__